LettsE/ToddlerMachineLearning/README.md

 # How to run Little Movers Activity Analysis from the code

+Download and unzip the models from the Releases and add to the base directory, such that the folder "models" is at the root and contains .json files.
 You will need python 3 installed on your machine, then install the requirements:

 ```
 pip install -r requirements.txt